craftercms/js-sdk/packages/ice/README.md

 # @craftercms/ice

-Contains JavaScript utilities to use Crafter CMS In Context Editing in your Apps and Sites
+Contains JavaScript utilities to use Crafter CMS' in-context editing in your Apps and Sites

 **Note**: All methods of this package work with [Content Instance](../models/src/ContentInstance.ts) as data structure they understand (the model param).
-Use in conjunction with `parseDescriptor` from `@craftercms/content` to obtain such data structure.
+Use in conjunction with `parseDescriptor` and `preParseSearchResults` from `@craftercms/content` to obtain such data structure.

 ## Usage

+All of Crafter CMS packages can be used either via npm or in plain html/javascript via regular script imports.

-## Via npm
+### Via npm

 - `yarn add @craftercms/ice` or `npm install @craftercms/ice`
 - `import` or `require` the functions you wish.

-The examples below assume usage via npm.

-## Via html script imports
+### Via html script imports

 - Download the bundle and import them in your page.
 - The bundles declare a global variable named `craftercms`.
 You can access all craftercms' packages and functions under this root.
 - The `ice` package depends on rxjs, make sure to import rxjs too before the `ice` script.

 **Tip**: Once you've imported the scripts, type `craftercms` on your browser's dev tools console to inspect the package(s)

- ### Vanilla html/js example
+#### Vanilla html/js example
  ```html
 <div id="myFeature"></div>
 <script src="https://unpkg.com/rxjs"></script>